 Time is the biggest factor in the UCAT Verbal Reasoning subtest; while the task itself is relatively straightforward, the challenge is in being able to read each of the passages and complete the questions in the short time allotted.
 The following tips will help you to deal with the time pressure of the Verbal Reasoning section:

 While timing is a crucial part of the UCAT Verbal Reasoning subtest, and something which you need to practice for within your revision, the following tips will help you more broadly in this section of the UCAT:

-As well as providing general information about the UCAT, our UCAT Practice Test blog has free practice questions, for all areas of the UCAT including the Verbal Reasoning section.
-And our adaptive question bank offers personalised learning, with artificial intelligence powered practice questions and practice tests, which adapt to your strengths and weaknesses.
+The free, adaptive, Medibuddy question bank offers personalised learning, with artificial intelligence powered practice questions, which adapt to your strengths and weaknesses.
 This adaptive learning experience means that you’ll spend time working on the areas that you need to improve, which is likely to have the biggest impact on your UCAT score, and therefore support your UCAT preparations.

 Thousands of questions and comprehensive answers written specifically for UCAT preparation, with more getting added.

 The Medibuddy platform has been designed to replicate the actual exam, so you won’t get any surprises on the day.

 Each question and explanation you receive will be chosen by our AI algorithm, specifically for you.

 The only question bank available that tells you if you’re actually getting better and not just how many questions you’ve answered correctly.

 We don’t just pick the questions for our mock exams at random, we follow a similar process to the actual exam board by calibrating every question for difficulty, based on the abilities of 100s of medical students.
 This means your score will be a much more accurate reflection of the real thing.